danzek/gadhash/README.md

 Contributing
 ------------

 I welcome contributions.
-Contact me at d@4n68r.com, create and issue, and/or fork this code and create a pull request.
+Contact me at d@4n68r.com, create an issue, and/or fork this code and create a pull request.

 License, Disclaimers, etc.
 --------------------------